ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 The executable format, the conventions and the header files are currently being defined and prone to change.
 This section describes the upgrade steps between the different releases of Ndless.

+* From v1.1 to v1.7:
+C and assembly programs:
+ - The syscall convention has changed, programs built with Ndless < v1.7 need to be rebuilt without any change to the code.
+This format should be compatible with the new OS versions once supported by Ndless, as long as backward compatibility can be kept.
+ - The program format is not specific to an hardware model anymore.
+You can now build your programs only once without defining NSPIRE_HARDWARE.
+ - OS v1.1 is not supported anymore.
+Check that your programs still work on OS v1.7.

 * From v1.0 to v1.1: